Log into any social media platform and you’ll see them -- hashtags.

 Consider starting out with hashtags that directly relate to the industry, product, or service you’re involved with.
 Wix calls these content hashtags.
 Examples would include #metalfabrication, #finishing, and #aluminum.

 Content hashtags will expose your brand to new customers in a hurry.

-While the exposure may be less relevant compared with content hashtagging, using trending hashtags and make your brand’s visibility skyrocket.
-These topic have millions of viewers in the most viral situations.
+While the exposure may be less relevant compared with content hashtagging, use trending hashtags and make your brand’s visibility skyrocket.
+These topics have millions of viewers in the most viral situations.
 Trending topics might include holidays and industry news.

 - An fresh take on an issue